Journalist, writer, game designer: I work with Gamification, play with Interactive Fiction and viceversa.

 In 2015 I released the horror Darkiss!
-Wrath of the Vampire – Chapter 1: The Awakening (Darkiss 1 for short).
+Wrath of the Vampire – Chapter 1: The Awakening (Darkiss 1 for short) which you can download here for free.
 It is the English version of Darkiss!
 Il bacio del vampiro – Capitolo 1: il risveglio.
 The main character of the story is the evil vampire Martin Voigt, who was slain and supposedly made harmless for good… supposedly!
 Now he comes back to life to retaliate on those who tried to get rid of him.
 But first he has to escape from his own tomb, where he is imprisoned by the traps set by his enemies.

 Darkiss 1 got a good 12th place, out of 55 entries, into the 2015 Interactive Fiction Competition with some good reviews from Wade Clarke, Emily Short, Lucian Smith, Molly G. So, in 2016, I also translated into English other two games of mine: Darkiss 2 and Zigamus, the one I wrote for Vigamus, the video game museum of Rome.